 Experimental Design

-AB strain wild-type zebrafish were housed in the Rubenstein Ecological Sciences Laboratory at the University of Vermont in accordance with protocols approved by the Institutional Animal Care and Use committee.
+AB strain wild-type zebrafish were housed in the Rubenstein Ecological Sciences Laboratory at the University of Vermont in accordance with protocols approved by the Institutional Animal Care and Use Committee.

-Six-month-old zebrafish were housed at 27º C on a 12-h-light/12-h-dark photoperiod in a 300-gallon circulating system consisting of 150-gallon cistern with 15 10-gallon fish tanks receiving water filtered through a Pentair Aquatic Eco commercial bead filtration unit.
-The tanks were stacked in three levels with each level having five tanks.
-Each tank housed 7 fish with one fish being removed from all tanks at each sampling period.
-Dissolved oxygen, pH and temperature were monitored constantly throughout the experiments and remained consistent among tanks.
+Ninety-eight six-month-old zebrafish were housed at 27º C on a 12-h-light/12-h-dark cycle in a 300-gallon circulating system consisting of 150-gallon cistern with 15 10-gallon fish tanks receiving water filtered through a Pentair Aquatic Eco CSK1 commercial bead filtration unit (Apopka, Florida).
+The tanks were stacked in three levels with each level having five tanks, however only 4 tanks were used on the top shelf.
+Each tank housed seven fish with one fish removed from each tank at each sampling time point.
+Dissolved oxygen, pH (value) and temperature were constantly monitored throughout the experiments and remained consistent among tanks.

-Diet treatments were distributed in a stratified random manner with an equal amount of both diets and a control allotted to each level of the flow through system.
-Fish were fed ad libitum (0.20 mg for the first 4 weeks and then dropped 0.13 mg once the number of fish dropped to 4), twice daily in the morning and afternoon.
-Feed intake was measured throughout the experiment by siphoning the tanks 30 minutes after feeding and determining the amount of dry matter left in the tanks.
-One fish was sampled from each tank at zero, one, two, four, six, and eight weeks for respiration and fatty acid content.
+Diets were distributed in a stratified random manner with an equal amount of both diets and a control allotted to each level of the flow through system.
+Each day, fish were fed an excess of food (0.20 mg for the first 4 weeks and then dropped 0.13 mg once the number of fish dropped to 4) in the morning and afternoon.
+Feed intake was measured throughout the experiment by comparing the pre- and post weight of food in each tank.
+Post weight determined by siphoning each tank 30 minutes after feeding separately onto filter paper which was then dried to determine the dry weight of matter left in each tank.
+One fish was sampled from each tank at zero (baseline), one, two, four, six, and eight weeks for swimming performance, respiration measurements, and fatty acid content.

-Cod oil and coconut oil derived diets:
+Diets.

-Both the cod oil (FO) and coconut oil (CO) derived diet treatments were created at the Rubenstein Ecological Science Laboratory and consisted of identical ingredients in identical proportions, differing only in lipid sources (Supplementary Table I).
-Diet fatty acid proportions are presented in Table I.
+The cod oil (FO) and coconut oil (CO) containing diets consisted of identical ingredients in identical proportions (how much total fat?), differing only in lipid sources and thus, in their fatty acid profile (Tables 1 and S1).
+Say something here about the important differences between the two diets in terms of EFA.

 Swimming performance

-Prior to swim performance experiments, individual fish were sexed, measured to the nearest millimeter, weighed to the nearest 0.1 g, and then allowed to acclimate in the swim tunnels at the lowest flow rate (approximately 1 body length/s) for 1.5 to 2.5 hours to eliminate reduce the effects of handling stress.
+Prior to swimming performance experiments, individual fish were sexed, measured to the nearest mm, weighed to the nearest 0.1 g, and then allowed to acclimate in the swim tunnels at the lowest flow rate (approximately 1 body length/s) for 1.5 to 2.5 hours to reduce the effects of handling stress.
 Swim performance of zebrafish was measured using Blazka-type Loligo Systems Mini Swim Tunnel Respirometers, a DAQ-M control device and the AutoResp software version 2.2.0 (Loligo Systems, Denmark).
-At 1, 2, 4, 6, and 8 weeks, critical swimming speed (Ucrit) was measured for six fish from each treatment.
+At 0, 1, 2, 4, 6, and 8 weeks, critical swimming speed (Ucrit) was measured for six fish from each treatment however, Ucrit and respiration values from time 0 had to be removed from analysis due to complications with respirometers.
 Swim trial protocol was adapted from other studies (Goertzen, Driessnack, Janz, & Weber, 2011; Mager & Grosell, 2011).
-In brief, fish were subjected to stepwise swim speed increases in swimming velocity of 8.0 cm/s every 20 minutes until exhaustion (swimming stopped).
-To ensure fish were completely exhausted, exhaust time was counted as the time when fish would not return to swimming after a 5 to 10 second period of reduced flow.
-Ucrit was then calculated using the equation:
+In brief, fish were subjected to stepwise swimming speed by increasing water velocity by 8.0 cm/s every 20 minutes until exhaustion (swimming stopped).
+Exhaust time was counted as the time when fish would not return to swimming after a 5 to 10 second period of reduced flow.
+Ucrit was then calculated using the following equation:

 Ucrit=Vp+((tf/ti)×Vi)